YerbaSite/YerbaSite.github.io/_pages/about.md

 ### Materials to share

+- A simple script to detect word by word plagiarism for Academic Writing course in SJTU. [[Github](https://github.com/YerbaPage/plagiarism-certification-helper)]
 - A booklet on how to write math papers and some related topics created with Lin Dong. [[pdf](https://raw.githubusercontent.com/YerbaPage/WritingMath/main/paper.pdf)] (in Chinese)
 - My notes for math courses. [[2020Autumn](https://github.com/YerbaPage/2021_Spring_Notes)] [[2021Spring](https://github.com/YerbaPage/2021_Spring_Notes)]
 - A tool for enrolling in courses automatically at SUFE. [[Github](https://github.com/YerbaPage/SUFE_Course_selection)]